CheViana/network-calls-stats/tutorial.md

 # Monitoring network calls in Python using TIG stack

-Web applications are known to perform backend calls.
-There's big operational and business value in monitoring how much time backend calls take.
-Let's look at some code examples that capture and report backend call time using popular Python networking libraries.
+Web applications and API endpoints are known to perform backend calls.
+Often that is all application does: fetches data from couple backends, combines it and produces response.
+Monitoring how much time fetching data from backend took is essential.
+Let's look at  code examples that use popular Python networking libraries, and are instrumented to report HTTP request execution time.

-### What I'm going to explore in this blogpost
+### What I'm going to explore in this post

-I'm going to compare how request timings look for fetching HTML pages using `requests` library and for asyncronously fetching same HTML pages using `aiohttp` library, and attempt to visualize the differences in timings.
+I'm going to compare how request timings look for fetching HTML pages using `requests` library and for asyncronously fetching same HTML pages using `aiohttp` library, to visualize the difference in timings, and to introduce tools that can be used for such monitoring.

-To monitor request timings we will use Telegraf, InfluxDB and Grafana stack.
-These tools are very easy to setup locally, and could be used in production environment.
+To monitor request timings we will use [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/), [InfluxDB](https://www.influxdata.com/products/influxdb/) and [Grafana](https://grafana.com/grafana) stack.
+These tools are very easy to setup locally, open source, free for personal usage, and could be used in production environment.

-See chapter 'Running code examples' below on how to run example code and setup monitoring infrastructure.
+Chapter 'Running code examples' describes in detail how to run example code and setup monitoring infrastructure (Telegraf, InfluxDB, Grafana).

-Code for all examples available in [repo](https://github.com/CheViana/network-calls-stats/).
+All code from this writing is available in [repo](https://github.com/CheViana/network-calls-stats/).

-### What I'm not going to explore in this blogpost

-To be fair, `requests` library also provides ways for simultaneous requests execution, in form of `requsts-threads`, but I'm not going look at that tool in this post, or at other numerous ways to achieve non-blocking I/O in Python.

-I'm not aiming to cover which networking library is best for production use, or which ready-made monitoring solution is best for production use.

-There are multiple tools that provide production-ready web application performance monitoring: backend call time, database query execution time, cache hits, etc. Those are often paid-for, easy to use and don't pollute business code with metrics reporting.
-Those also might not support your networking library, or generally be not a good fit, like when backend IP changes and the tool uses IPs to distinguish between backends.
-I suggest to look into ready-made solutions and use your best judgement on what to use.

 ## Example 0: monitor `requests` request time

-Let's dive into first code example.
+Let's dive into first Python code example.
 Here's what it does:
 - in forever loop, executes two HTTP requests using `requests` Python library
 - reports request time and request exceptions to Telegraf

-Here's execution time results on dashboard:
+Here's request execution time plotted on dashboard:
 [tutorial-images/example-0-request-time-results.png]

-Full code of example 0 is [here](https://github.com/CheViana/network-calls-stats/blob/master/example-0-requests-send-stats.py).
+Full code of Example 0 can be found in [example-0-requests-send-stats.py](https://github.com/CheViana/network-calls-stats/blob/master/example-0-requests-send-stats.py).

 High-level execution flow can be followed from `main` part of program:
 ```